Bira/octopus-carnival/_drafts/wir-mm2-4e-demogorgon-3.md

 Demogorgon shortly after the latter became a demon lord, and the two have cooperated ever since.
-Their cults often work together, and though Dagon's cultists are a minority in these joint efforts, access to their master's knowledge makes them very effective at directing the whole force.
+Their cults often work together, and though Dagon's cultists are a minority in these joint efforts, access to their master's knowledge makes them very effective leaders.

 Dagon shares some of his knowledge with Demogorgon to further both of their goals, but ever since the the "split" he has taken to whispering different bits